dotnet/roslyn/Building-Testing-and-Debugging.md

 ```

 ## Download NuGet Packages
-From the command prompt, change directory to `{{<clone dir>}}` and run `{{Src\.nuget\nuget restore Src\Roslyn.sln}}`
+From the command prompt, change directory to `<clone dir>` and run `Src\.nuget\nuget restore Src\Roslyn.sln`

 This ensures that all of the references and tools needed to build Roslyn are present on the computer.
 Because we use toolset packages, it's important to do this before opening the solution.

 ## Building the command line compilers
 In order to build the command line compilers, you can simply open "Src\Roslyn.sln" from the directory where you created your git clone.
-Alternatively, you can build from the command line using `{{msbuild Src\Roslyn.sln}}`.
+Alternatively, you can build from the command line using `msbuild Src\Roslyn.sln`.
 If you want to debug the C# compiler, you should set the “Compilers\CSharp\csc” project as the startup project.
 For the Visual Basic compiler, it’s the "Compilers\VisualBasic\vbc" project.

 Note that in most situations the compilers will NOT be invoked through csc and vbc for performance reasons, but they are the simplest way to debug.
 Other entry points include: